- A Dangerous Intimacy: Mansfield Park and Playing at Love By Lona Manning

 In the tale, young Marie Stahlbaum’s favorite Christmas toy, the Nutcracker, comes alive and, after defeating the evil Mouse King in battle, whisks …

-- Portrait Miniatures Cherished Tokens of Regency Love
+- The Fashion of Portrait Miniatures Cherished Tokens of Regency Love

 - The Jubilee of George III Period impressions of the Golden Jubilee of George III